tlwirtz/season-ticket-tracker/README.md

 # season-ticket-tracker
 ⚽️ A small app to manage our extra season ticket

+## Design Notes
+Look at the design website and mimic the cards.
+People only care about a few specific details.
+Keep it simple.
+Card with away logo and have date and time in the detail.

+Don't over complicate anything.
+When people click you can ake them to a detail page (stretch goal).
+There will be an "add to cart" type label on the detail page.

+This is my inspiration: [Design Guidelines](http://designguidelines.co/)

 ## MVP
 * As a user, I want a list of home matches on the main page
 * As a user, I want to click on each home game to sign-up for the tickets